electron/electronjs.org-old/data/blog/i18n-updates.md

 ## 🔦 Contributing Guide

-If you're interested in joining our effort to make Electron more international friendly, we have a hand-dandy [contributing guide](https://github.com/electron/i18n/blob/master/contributing.md) to help you get started.
+If you're interested in joining our effort to make Electron more international friendly, we have a handy-dandy [contributing guide](https://github.com/electron/i18n/blob/master/contributing.md) to help you get started.
 Happy internationalizing! 📚